At a glance:

 - Radiation therapy may be recommended before surgery to shrink the cancer or after surgery to kill off any remaining cells.

-For tumours too advanced to treat, the following treatment options can improve your cat’s quality.
+For tumours too advanced to treat, the following treatment options can improve your cat’s quality of life.

-- Non-steroidal anti-inflammatory drugs (NSAIDS) such as piroxicam have been found to slow down the growth of the tumours.
+- Non-steroidal anti-inflammatory drugs (NSAIDS) such as piroxicam can slow down tumour growth.

 - Antibiotics will be prescribed to treat bacterial infections which may occur, these are common in cats with oral cancer.